Efficient Tensor Completion Algorithms for Highly Oscillatory Operators: Efficient Implementation of ALS for Butterfly Completion

 \section{Efficient Implementation of ALS for Butterfly Completion}

 Implementation of the ALS algorithm for butterfly completion as described in~\cref{alg:ALS_BF} efficiently can be a challenging task when the number of levels of the butterfly decomposition increase.
 This is due to computations with high-order parameter tensors with their order depending on the number of levels in the butterfly decomposition.
 In this section, we describe a method to efficiently implement ALS for butterfly completion and QTT completion with a single software kernel that involves sparse tensor computations.
 This method also allows for efficient sampling of entries of a butterfly matrix (Section 3.4 of \cite{liu2021sparse}).
+Our implementation is in Python and is open-source~\footnote{\url{https://github.com/navjo2323/butterfly-matrix-completion}}.